mcanouil/awesome-quarto/README.md

 - [Quarto Devcontainer Feature](https://github.com/rocker-org/devcontainer-features/tree/main/src/quarto-cli) - Add Quarto CLI to your [Development Containers](https://containers.dev/) as a feature.
 - [Publish a Quarto project in 6 minutes](https://www.youtube.com/watch?v=arzBRW5XIkg) - A short video tutorial on how to publish a Quarto project to GitHub Pages with GitHub Actions without any local rendering.
 - [Publishing to GitHub Pages](https://mickael.canouil.fr/posts/2024-12-30-quarto-github-pages/) - A small guide exploring various methods (manual and automated) to publish Quarto projects to GitHub Pages.
+- [Quarto Extensions Updater](https://github.com/mcanouil/quarto-extensions-updater) - A GitHub Action that automatically updates Quarto extensions in your repository, similar to how Dependabot manages dependencies.

 ## Extensions